assely/documentation/user.md

 <a name="rendering-user-in-templates"></a>
 ### [Rendering Users in templates](#rendering-user-in-templates)

-You have access to bunch of diffrent properties.
+You have access to the bunch of different properties.
 List of all you can find in [adapters documentation](/docs/adapters#user).

 ```html
 <div class="user">